 FILM - CD Bronco Bullfrog - Soundtrack 2003 RPM 511

-1) A spanish indie-rock band, from the Basque Country.
+2) Audience is also a spanish indie-rock band, from the Basque Country.
 They made an experimental blend of indie-rock, post-hardcore and blues/folk-rock, trying this way to melt roots with newer trends of modern rock.

-2) An ambient/electronic band out of St. Louis.
+3) Audience is also an ambient/electronic band out of St. Louis.
 A side project of Since 1902, they make Broken Social Scene/Tortoise-esque jams that combine elements live and electronic instrumentation to create a, sometimes raucous, collage of sound and music.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.